This is a known bug of the Google Search Console.

 Keep in mind that if you are dealing with a brand new website, the Google Search Console could report the message 'Processing data, please check again in a few days' in the 'Coverage' section and you may have to wait several days in order to have Googlebot crawling and processing your website and sitemaps.

-If instead the red status 'Couldn't fetch' persists after some weeks, it's likely that you have a problem on your server or Joomla! website so that the Googlebot is blocked in some way and can't reach any URL submitted.
+If instead the red status 'Couldn't fetch' persists after some weeks, double check if you have a problem on your server or Joomla! website to ensure that the Googlebot is not blocked in some way and can't reach any URL submitted.

 The first thing to do is to open the XML sitemap link in the browser to check if the XML document is properly generated and accessible.
 In this case, to double check that the sitemap is validating correctly, you can perform a test on https://www.xml-sitemaps.com/validate-xml-sitemap.html submitting the XML sitemap link.